 Working towards a sustainable future

-At Landal Sandybrook we feel a close connection to our surroundings; this includes the natural environment, our local communities and the people we work alongside.
+At Sandybrook Lodges we feel a close connection to our surroundings; this includes the natural environment, our local communities and the people we work alongside.
 Our Green Pledge demonstrates how we are working towards a brighter, cleaner future and demonstrates our commitment to offering unforgettable natural holidays with a positive impact on the environment.
 We aim to:

 We are committed to reducing plastic and all single use plastics will be phased out by 2022.
 We will not sell any plastic water bottles onsite and will provide water refill stations.
 We will ensure that all takeaway cartons are made from environmentally friendly materials.